algorithmica-org/algorithmica/content/english/hpc/external-memory/sorting.md

 So far the examples have been simple, and their analysis doesn't differ too much from the RAM model, except that we divide the final answer by the block size $B$.
 But here is a case where this is not so.

-**K-way merging.** Consider the modification of this algorithm where we need to merge not just two arrays, but $k$ arrays of total size $N$ — by likewise looking at $k$ values, choosing the minimum between them, writing it into $c$, and incrementing one of the iterators.
+**$k$-way merging.** Consider the modification of this algorithm where we need to merge not just two arrays, but $k$ arrays of total size $N$ — by likewise looking at $k$ values, choosing the minimum between them, writing it into $c$, and incrementing one of the iterators.

 In the standard RAM model, the asymptotic complexity would be multiplied $k$, since we would need to perform $O(k)$ comparisons to fill each next element.
 But in the external memory model, since everything we do in-memory doesn't cost us anything, its asymptotic complexity would not change as long as we can fit $(k+1)$ full blocks in memory, that is, if $k = O(\frac{M}{B})$.